 During my visit in March 2018 I used Kyiv as a base for a full-day excursion into the nuclear disaster zone around Chernobyl.
 We all remember the terrible incident in 1986 when reactor four blew up.
 Read the article about that visit.

-From Kyiv I continued my trip to Minsk for the remainder of my Easter holiday.
+From Kyiv I continued my trip to Minsk in Belarus for the remainder of my Easter holiday.